yktoo/yktoo.com/content/blog/0234/index.en.md

 So we've settled in [Houten][post:221].
 It's time to go in particulars on how we sought a house.

-Looking for a house has a special name in Dutch: //huizenjacht//, which literally translates as "househunt".
+Looking for a house has a special name in Dutch: {{< fl "huizenjacht" >}}, which literally translates as "househunt".
 During the *hunt* we gradually figured out a number of criteria:

 <!--more-->